itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Overview/doc_Chapter_1.60_Whats_a_makefile.md

+# CHAPTER
+1.60

+# TITTLE
+What is a make file

+# DESCRIPTION
+ The Source Code is broken into 2x parts "Header File(s) .h" and "Src File(s) .cpp" and are seperated into src and include directories.
+Its compiled with a makefile ans shipped with the neccessary libraries.
+To be a self containted project including everything.

+# HIGHLIGHTS

+# BODY

 # What is a Makefile?
 - Acts like a Batch script
 - Acts like a linker in Codeblocks or Visual Studio: linking files and libraries to compiler